Last updated: September 16, 2025

 NPS / Ryan Grzybowski

 In early spring 2021, US Fish & Wildlife Service staff floated downriver with a side scan sonar.
-This technology is being used to map the natural materials that make up the Cuyahoga’s riverbed.
-Over the summer, they trained national park staff and volunteers on how to “ground truth” the sonar images.
-Basically, we’re helping with the field work to see if underwater patches of sand, gravel, pebble, or bedrock are accurately identified in the sonar data.
-To do this, team members use an underwater viewer called a bathyscope—think orange safety cone meets snorkeling mask.
-This habitat study is one of the first steps in determining if the Cuyahoga can support a reintroduction of lake sturgeon.
-In particular, are there places for reproduction and for newly hatched fish?
-This would build on projects in the Maumee River near Toledo and in the Big Darby Creek near Columbus.
+This technology mapped the natural materials that make up the Cuyahoga’s riverbed.
+Over that summer, they trained national park staff and volunteers on how to “ground truth” the sonar images.
+Basically, we helped with the field work to see if underwater patches of sand, gravel, pebble, or bedrock are accurately identified in the sonar data.
+To do this, team members used an underwater viewer called a bathyscope—think orange safety cone meets snorkeling mask.
+This habitat study was one of the first steps in determining if the Cuyahoga can support a reintroduction of lake sturgeon.
+Scientists found that there are places suitable for reproduction and for newly hatched fish.
+This work builds on projects in the Maumee River near Toledo and other Lake Erie tributaries.

 Healthy Water, Healthy People

 Whether you get excited about wildlife or not, consider what this means for Ohio and for Lake Erie.
 Greening the Rust Belt is a heavy lift.
 Improving the health of the Cuyahoga River is part of an international effort to restore the most polluted areas in the Great Lakes.
+None of this would have been possible without the Brecksville dam removal here in Cuyahoga Valley.
+It “opened the floodgates,” making these projects and the designation of the Cuyahoga as a state and national water trail possible.
 Each success shows our strength and commitment to a better future for all forms of life, including people.

 US Fish & Wildlife Service